13 alleged child predators arrested in Tulare County, majority released on zero-dollar bail

-VISALIA, California (KGPE) – More than a dozen men are facing charges in Tulare County after a two-month online predator sting operation.
+VISALIA, California (KSEE) – More than a dozen men are facing charges in Tulare County after a two-month online predator sting operation.

 Operation Safe Teen led to the arrest of 13 alleged child predators.